LinkSheet/LinkSheet/README.md

 <!-- ---------- Description ---------- -->
 <div align="center">

-LinkSheet restores the Url-App-Chooser that was removed in Android 12.
+LinkSheet restores the Url-App-Chooser that was removed in Android 12+ in favor of [verified app links](https://developer.android.com/training/app-links/verify-android-applinks).

 </div>